This article walks through usage of the Go standard library’s flag package to implement support for subcommands in a program.

 func Var(value Value, name string, usage string)

-Both accept an object implementing the flag.Value
+Both accept an object implementing the flag.Value interface,

 defined as follows.